-Post-market Review of Authority Required PBS Listings
+Review of Authority Required Pharmaceutical Benefits Scheme Listings

-Page last updated: 29 April 2016
+Page last updated: 22 November 2024

 Background

-This Review built on the Pharmaceutical Benefits Advisory Committee’s (PBAC) consideration of a submission from the Australian Medical Association (AMA) that recommended the movement of a number of medicines from Authority Required to Authority Required (Streamlined).
-The PBAC agreed that there was merit to a review of Authority Required listings and built on the AMA’s proposal by recommending that all Authority Required listings be reviewed.
-This would ensure that restrictions appropriately reflect the level of monitoring required to manage the quality use of medicines and the identified risks.
+The Review of Authority Required PBS Listings built on the Pharmaceutical Benefits Advisory Committee’s (PBAC) consideration of a submission from the Australian Medical Association (AMA) that proposed amending the restriction level of several medicines from Authority Required to Authority Required (Streamlined).
+The PBAC agreed that there was merit to a review of Authority Required listings and recommended that all Authority Required listings be reviewed, to ensure that PBS restrictions appropriately reflect the level of monitoring required to manage the quality use of medicines and identified risks.

 Scope of the Review